-How to align sequences and how to manage alignments.
+How to align sequences and managing alignments.

-Although there is a multitude of different alignment algorithms the basic syntax for performing an alignment is always the same.
+Although there is a multitude of different alignment algorithms the basic syntax for performing an alignment is always the same:

 TScore result = localAlignment(TSequences, TScore, TAlgorithm)